-2016 crime statistical data does not include statistics submitted by the District of Columbia Metropolitan Police Department (Fifth District, Police Service Area 501).

-UCR classifications were used for crimes reported to local police.
-Additionally, crime statistical data was provided for non-campus property located at 1901 Mississippi Avenue NE, Washington,

-DC for Clery Act reporting.
+^{2016} crime statistical data does not include statistics submitted by the district of Columbia Metropolitan Police Department.
+UCR classifications were used for crimes reported to the local police.
+Additionally, crime statistical data was provided for non campus property located at 1901 Mississippi Avenue, SE Washington, DC for Clerey Act Reporting.